-23.1.5 Council may only change a decision already made with regard to selection of an Olympic Event or Equipment if:
+23.1.5 The General Assembly may only change a decision already made with regard to selection of an Olympic Event or Equipment if:

 (a) Regulation 23.1.7 applies; or

 (b) at least 75% of votes cast are in favour of a motion to change that specific Olympic Event or Equipment selection.
 In such an event, the timescales in regulation 23.1.3 shall not apply, and any subsequent voting process shall ensure that an Event or Equipment is de-selected, or new Event or Equipment is selected, only after a vote of more than 50% of votes cast in favour of the decision.